TJON-Star/Adejumo-SupplyChain-Risk-Dashboard/README.md

 ### 📁 How to Use
-- Browse the `images/` folder to view dashboard screenshots.
+- Open the `images/` folder to view dashboard screenshots.
-- Screenshots highlight supplier risk exposure, operational bottlenecks, compliance gaps, and vendor performance.
+- Each screenshot highlights key areas: supplier risk exposure, operational bottlenecks, compliance gaps, and vendor performance.
 - Use the README descriptions alongside the visuals to understand how risks are tracked and managed.